The Best Citizenship by Investment Programs for 2022

 There are two or three citizenship programs in Europe, depending on who you ask.

-For the sake of simplicity, we’re going to consider three citizenship by investment programs to be European: Malta, Montenegro, and Turkey (Cyprus canceled its program on November 1, 2020).
+For the sake of simplicity, we’re going to consider three citizenship by investment programs to be European: Malta, Montenegro, and Turkey.
+(Cyprus canceled its program on November 1, 2020 and Montenegro will cancel its program as of December 31st, 2022.)

 For those who want the best of the best and are willing to do proper tax planning, Malta is located within the European Union, granting the added bonus of EU citizenship alongside the sovereign nation citizenship.

-Montenegro is due to join the European Union soon, whereas a part of Turkey also has such plans, though they are much more distant than those of Montenegro.
+Montenegro is a European Union candidate, whereas a part of Turkey also has such plans, though they are much more distant than those of Montenegro.

 Unlike Malta’s straightforward residence options (especially the Global Resident Programme), Malta’s citizenship by investment program is rather complex.